 VoteRiders has been aided tremendously by the VoteRiders Team, a group of talented, passionate and accomplished individuals.
 Without their help, VoteRiders would not be possible.

-Anne Bloom, Ph.D., is Associate Dean for Faculty Scholarship and Professor of Law at the University of the Pacific McGeorge School of Law.
+Anne Bloom is Visiting Clinical Professor of Law and Associate Director of the Civil Justice Programs at Loyola Law School.
 She holds both a J.D. and a Ph.D. in Political Science.
+Previously, Anne was Associate Dean for Scholarship and Professor of Law at the University of the Pacific McGeorge School of Law.
 From 1988-2001, she practiced as a public interest lawyer in Washington, D.C., working first as a lobbyist, and then, for nearly ten years, as a litigator.
-Although Anne now teaches full-time, she remains active in the national public interest legal arena as a pro bono advisor to nonprofit legal organizations.
-Anne has written several articles on litigation and public policy that have been published in law reviews, books and interdisciplinary journals on the legal profession.
-She also speaks frequently at conferences on litigation and public policy-related issues.
+Anne remains active in the national public interest legal arena as a pro bono advisor to nonprofit legal organizations.
+She has written several articles on litigation and public policy that have been published in law reviews, books, and interdisciplinary journals on the legal profession.
+Anne also speaks frequently at conferences on litigation and public policy-related issues.

 Laurie Holz received her B.A. from UC Berkeley in English and is a writer and editor, having edited four published books.
 She has been civically engaged since college and has actively volunteered and successfully fundraised for city council, school board and presidential campaigns.
 In addition, Laurie has a long history of philanthropic activity, serving on the Boards of Camp Good Times and the City of Angels Ballet as Vice President (where she also wrote grants), along with past membership in the Women's Political Committee.
 Laurie has also served as a member of the Beverly Hills Education Foundation and actively served in the PTA while her children were in school, co-chairing successful fundraising events for her school district.
 Laurie’s experiences in civic engagement and volunteering in underserved areas strengthened her passion in social justice and civil rights.
 Laurie is a proud mother of three and a grandmother of two.